Tenure Type (TEND)

 In the 2016 Census, the response category 'Being purchased under a rent/buy scheme' was changed to refer to 'Being purchased under a shared equity scheme', to better reflect current arrangements.

-Item non-response rates are a measure of how many households did not respond to a particular question as a proportion of the total number of households the question was applicable to.
+Item non-response rates are a measure of how many people did not respond to a particular question as a proportion of the total number of people the question was applicable to.
 In this instance the response is left as not stated.

-The majority of item non-response is attributable to the households who did not respond to the Census at all.
-Refer to item non-response tables for more information.
-The second and smaller contributor to item non-response is when households return a Census form but may not answer a particular question(s).
+The majority of item non-response is attributable to the people who did not respond to the Census at all.
+The second and smaller contributor to item non-response is when people return a Census form but may not answer a particular question(s).
 For more information, refer to Understanding Census data quality.

 Data usage notes